 Initiated by Eva Ahlström Foundation in 2020, Ahlström Collective Impact is a new co-operation model between the partnering companies and UNICEF Finland focusing on achieving change in the global society and improving the lives of children worldwide by making strategic investments.
 The partnership’s activities and funding decision are guided by commonly selected Sustainable Development Goals (SDGs) defined by the United Nations.

-In 2020 Ahlström Collective Impact focuses on supporting the COVID-19 crisis aid to children, the hidden victims of the pandemic.
+In 2020 Ahlström Collective Impact focused on supporting the COVID-19 crisis aid to children, the hidden victims of the pandemic.
 The coronavirus pandemic has both short- and long-term impacts on the health, well-being and the development of children.
 UNICEF is tackling these challenges by supporting governments worldwide in their efforts to secure basic healthcare and education for every child.